-What people do agree is that a man called Alexander “Sandy” Brown built it in about 1885 and that he was a licensee who operated a Halfway House in The Halfway, now called Glenside.
+What people do agree is that Alexander “Sandy” Brown built it in about 1885 and that he was a licensee who operated a Halfway House in The Halfway, now called Glenside.

 Brown's descendants say that Alexander operated a hostelry (public inn and accommodation) and way station (place for checking goods in transit) for stage coaches passing along the main road.